sciZer0/7/v/README.md

 The values in general reflect the publuc request for more justness and moralness.

-For now, the scope is limited to businesses but most likely will be extended.
+For now, the scope is limited to businesses but most likely might be extended.

-So it might be safe to suppose that in the nearest future, people will increasingly expect from all big social systems in general
+So it might be relatively safe to suppose that in the nearest future, people will increasingly expect from all big social systems in general

 *— incl. state systems and money systems —*